shahid-ullah/guineapig/README.md

-# Buildig a standard blog
+# Building a standard blog